synotechai/syno-ai/docs/installation.md

 > Make sure to use the same embedding model you were using before, otherwise
 > you will have to re-index all of Syno AI's memory, therefore deleting all
 > your custom knowledge and memory.

-> [!NOTE]
+>
 > If you have issues loading your settings, you can try to delete the `/tmp/settings.json`
 > file and let Syno AI generate a new one.

 2. **Update Process (Docker Desktop)**
 - Go to Docker Desktop and stop the container from the "Containers" tab
 - Right-click and select "Remove" to remove the container
-- Go to "Images" tab and remove the `synotechai/syno-ai-run` image
+- Go to "Images" tab and remove the `synotechai/syno-ai-run` image or click the three dots to pull the difference and update the Docker image.

 ![docker delete image](res/setup/docker-delete-image-1.png)

-- Search and pull the new image
+- Search and pull the new image if you chose to remove it
 - Run the new container with the same volume settings as the old one

 > [!IMPORTANT]